Chapter 1: Diana Should Intervene in Every Universe

 “I did and absolutely love it.
 I adore meaningful gifts.”

 “So you value both meanings?” he asked earnestly.
-Anne’s breath hitched at the adoring look in his gorgeous eyes.
+Anne’s breath hitched at the tender look in his gorgeous eyes.
 His note had been carefully worded and not merely platonic.
 She believed it now.

 “Yes, very much.
 Thank you, Gilbert.”
 His smile was blinding.
 She held his eyes until William addressed her.